thenexthub/Codira/docs/StringDesign.rst

    are a critical constituency today, current trends indicate that most of our *future* target audience will not be ``NSString`` users.
-Absent compelling justification, it's important to make the Swift programming environment as familiar as possible for them.
+Absent compelling justification, it's important to make the Codira programming environment as familiar as possible for them.

 How Would You Design It?